 Then again, some say Indian summer exists more in our imaginations than it does as a meteorological event.

 Early Days of Indian Summer

 Indian summer has become as much a part of New England as the town common, the white steeple and the covered bridge.
 But it wasn’t always that way.

-Then the concept of Indian summer was more prevalent in the Ohio River Valley – Pennsylvania, Kentucky and Ohio – than in the Northeast.
+Before 1820, the concept of Indian summer was more prevalent in the Ohio River Valley – Pennsylvania, Kentucky and Ohio – than in the Northeast.

 Some said the multicolored leaves wear war paint.

-Others speculated it got its name because people noticed the warm weather in places where Native Americans lived.
+Some speculated it got its name because people noticed the warm weather in places where Native Americans lived.
 Or, they thought, because Indians first described it to Europeans, or because it's the time of year when Indians typically hunt.

 Daniel Webster thought the colonial settlers came up with the name because they believed the western Indians started great fires, which created the air's smoky haziness.
 The western prairies were 'then an unknown and mysterious region of unimaginable area,' reported the Boston Globe in 1927.